 Keratolytic Wart Removal

-Keratolytic wart removal is a procedure that uses acid medicine to thin and remove your wart.
+Keratolytic wart removal is a procedure to remove your wart using acid medicine.
 The medicine causes the outer layer of the skin to loosen and shed.
 The medicine may be a liquid, gel, or plaster patch.

-Use home treatments as directed.
-Keep your wart and skin clean and dry between treatments.
+Keep your wart and skin clean and dry between treatments:

 - Use a pumice stone, sandpaper, or a nail file to remove the rough areas around your wart.
 This will help thin your skin so the keratolytic medicine will soak in better.